almotasim90/DPI/send_alerts_to_eduVPN_portal.md

 	main: /var/lib/vpn-server-api/db.sqlite
 	Events: /var/lib/evebox/events.sqlite

-That will validate the datbase is attached!
+That will validate the database is attached!

 ## Query to get data from EveBox database for User Messages table

-The EveBox database is storing the actual alert or event as a JSON data, Therefore, an additional option is used in the statments to get those data. we are going to use `json_extract` option.
+The EveBox database is storing the actual alert or event as a JSON data, Therefore, an additional option is used in the statement to get those data. we are going to use `json_extract` option.

 **NOTE** You van read more about `json_extract` at this [page](https://samadhiweb.com/blog/2016.04.24.sqlite.json.html).